Kenyatta International Convention Centre: General

 The KICC currently stands as the ninth tallest building in Kenya, reaching a height of just over 105 metres.
 It succeeded the Hilton Nairobi as the tallest building in Kenya, a position it held for 26 years before being surpassed by Teleposta Tower.
 The tower consists of 32 floors, including a revolving restaurant which offers panoramic views of the city, rotating 360° in 76 minutes.
 The building's light terracotta façade reflects traditional African architecture, as does the use of simple solid shapes- cuboids make up the Plenary hall, the tower consists of a cylinder composed of several cuboids and the amphitheatre and helipad both resemble cones.

 There are several well-equipped conference and meeting rooms with the largest having a capacity over 6,000 delegates.
 The KICC is equipped with Simultaneous Interpretation Equipment with a capability of up to seven languages, a modern business centre, a banking facility, tour and travel services, expansive grounds and ample and secure parking.
 It is often depicted as an icon of Nairobi.

 Up until the 1980s, there was a 'revolving restaurant' atop the KICC that was popular with politicians and the elite, but years of neglect literally brought it to a halt, though concerted efforts in 2012 to revive it were somewhat short lived.
 The 148-seater restaurant has a revolving mortar programmed to make approximately one revolution in 76 minutes.

 The Amphitheatre

 The amphitheater is designed for medium-sized events and accommodates 800 people on three balconies surrounding the auditorium, making it suitable for business meetings.
-It is equipped with SIE Booths, full logic recording facilities, a public address system and sound proofing.
+It is equipped with simultaneous interpretation Booths, full logic recording facilities, a public address system and sound proofing.